-Surrogates are thoroughly vetted before contracting with surrogacy agencies.
+Surrogates are thoroughly vetted before contracting with intended parents.
 Many considerations also go into matching intended parents with surrogates.

-During every surrogacy journey, gestational carries will be screened extensively by both your surrogacy agency and fertility clinic to ensure the best possible outcome — you with a baby in your arms.
+During every surrogacy journey, gestational carries will be screened extensively by both your surrogacy agency and fertility center to ensure the best possible outcome — you with a baby in your arms.

 But before we turn to the types of screenings that a surrogate undergoes, let’s first take a moment to address some common misconceptions about the women who decide to become surrogate mothers.

 Who are the women who decide to become surrogates?

 Many people wonder why any woman would voluntarily choose to carry a child for someone else — particularly a stranger — other than for financial motivations.
 This can cause a lot of suspicion of surrogate mothers.
 However, as anyone who has ever met one of the thousands of incredible women who have served as surrogates can tell you, the main reasons behind a surrogate mother’s motivations to undertake such a monumental task are almost always rooted in a deep desire to help those who can’t have children on their own start their families.

 “Most women decide to become surrogates not because they need the money, but because they know they have a gift to give,” said Sam Hyde, President and CEO of Circle Surrogacy.
 “They are altruistic, inspirational women who really want to help another person’s family.”
 Apart from a proven ability to carry and deliver healthy babies — all surrogates are mothers themselves.
 Many of them work in public service jobs as teachers or nurses.
 Many others are stay-at-home mothers, taking care of their own families.

 “They’ve had babies — they don’t want your baby,” said Dr. Mark Leondires, Founder and Medical Director of RMA of Connecticut and Gay Parents To Be.
 “But they like being pregnant and are happy to help someone else have a family.”